IN VITRO FREE RADICAL SCAVENGING ACTIVITY OF APOROSA LINDLEYANA BAILL.HTML Full Text

 ACKNOWLEDGEMENT: We are immensely thankful to The Management and the Principal of Sri Paramakalyani College, Alwarkurichi for providing all the facilities and constant encouragement during the period of work.

 CONFLICT OF INTEREST: Nil

-- Parejo I, Viladomat F, Bastida J, Rosas-Romero A, Flerlage N, Burillo J and Codina C: Comparison between the radical scavenging activities and antioxidant activity of six distilled and non-distilled maditerranean herbs and aromatic plants.
-J. Agric.
-Food.
-Chem.
-2002; 50: 6882-6890.
+- Parejo I, Viladomat F, Bastida J, Rosas-Romero A, Flerlage N, Burillo J and Codina C: Comparison between the radical scavenging activities and antioxidant activity of six distilled and non-distilled Mediterranean herbs and aromatic plants.
+J Agric Food Chem 2002; 50: 6882-6890.

 - Hou WC, Lin RD, Cheng KT, Hung YT, Cho CH, Chen CH, Hwang SY and Lee MH: Free radical scavenging activity of Taiwanese native plants.
 Phytomedicine 2003; 10: 170-175.

-- Sabu MC and Kuttan R: Antidiabetic activity of medicinal plants and its relationship with their antioxidant property.
-J Ethnopharmacol.
-2002; 81: 155-60.
+- Sabu MC and Kuttan R: Antidiabetic activity of medicinal plants and their relationship with their antioxidant property.
+J Ethnopharmacol 2002; 81: 155-60.

 - Boynes JW: Role of oxidative stress in the development of complication in diabetes.
 Diabetes 1991; 40: 405-11.